Testing and Reporting Requirements for Direct Current (DC) and Power over Ethernet (PoE) Lamps, Luminaires, and Retrofit Kits

 - Any removable accessories not required to achieve full light output, such as removable photosensors or occupancy sensors, shall be removed during LM-79 testing.
 Any accessories with controllable power states that are not required to achieve full light output, such as cameras, microphones or external luminaire power connections, shall be disabled/powered down during LM-79 testing.

 - Manufacturers must provide instructions to the testing laboratory for how to achieve the full light output state for LM-79 testing.
 Full light output state is defined as the light output state where the product is delivering its maximum lumen output, with any dimming input control signal set to the maximum setting.
+The identical instructions as were provided to the test laboratory must be provided to the DLC as part of the application review, and will be provided to the surveillance testing laboratory if the product is selected for surveillance testing.

 Applicants shall provide the following supporting documentation for DC/PoE products.
 If any of the following information is not clearly documented in the installation guide, product specification sheet, or other supporting technical or marketing materials, the application will be considered incomplete and the DLC reviewer will not proceed in reviewing the application until the necessary information is provided.